How To Write A Song: That Will Make You Better

 Writing songs can be enjoyable and rewarding.
 It lets you express your feelings and share your thoughts.
 It also helps you connect with people.
 Follow these guidelines on how to write a song.

 To start writing a song, find inspiration.
-Inspiration comes from anywhere.
-It could be based on your life experiences, nature, or even a book or movie.
+Inspiration can come from anywhere, whether based on your life experiences or something else entirely.

-So, take a little time thinking of what you might want to try to say through your song.
+So, take a little time to think of what you might want to try to say through your song.

-Do you feel like it should make the audience sad, happy, or nostalgic?
+Do you feel it should make the audience sad, happy, or nostalgic?

 A person sitting with a notebook, brainstorming ideas and feelings for songwriting, illustrating the process of how to write a song effectively.